 All members of the animal kingdom can be conveniently divided into invertebrates or vertebrates.
 Invertebrates are animals that lack a backbone, while vertebrates have a backbone.
 Invertebrates are found in all the animal phyla (see Chapter 21), including the phylum Chordata.

 The phylum Chordata includes animals that have a notochord, a hollow nerve cord, and gill slits.
 Within this phylum, the vertebrates are classified in the subphylum Vertebrata.
 There are more than 40,000 living species of vertebrates.
-Vertebrates are the largest animals ever to inhabit earth; the dinosaurs were vertebrates, as is the blue whale.
-The vertebrates are divided into several classes, encompassing the fishes, amphibians, reptiles, birds, and mammals.
+Vertebrates are the largest animals ever to inhabit Earth; the dinosaurs were vertebrates, as is the blue whale.
+The vertebrates are divided into several classes, encompassing fishes, amphibians, reptiles, birds, and mammals.